Guide to historical archives

 - The Archives nationales d’outre-mer (national overseas archives) have a lot of material online.
 Particularly useful are the People and Families Name Database that lists people mentioned in inventories, and the Digitized Registry of Births, Marriages and Deaths (état civil).
 For the état civil, I recommend searching by region (for instance Saint Domingue for colonial Haiti).
 You can also look by Collection if you click on the tab “Etat general des fonds.”
 Also noteworthy is the Ulysse Image Database.
 Site is also in English

-- Gallica is the digital library of the Bibliothèque nationale de France (France’s national library) and has thousands of printed materials, visual materials, and sound recordings.
+- Gallica is the digital library of the Bibliothèque nationale de France (France’s national library) and has thousands and thousands of printed materials, visual materials, and sound recordings.
 Their collection of newspapers is fantastic.
 Site also in English and Italian.

 France and Sweden